Serving all 26 counties across Ireland

 How much does contract cleaning cost per square metre in Ireland?

 Indicative 2026 pricing ranges from €0.08 to €0.25 per m² per clean for office and low-complexity environments, €0.20 to €0.60 per m² for retail, healthcare, and hospitality, and bespoke pricing for industrial or clinical sites.
 Most buyers are quoted as a monthly retainer covering labour, consumables, management, insurance, and QA.
-Optus Glean provides fixed monthly pricing after a free site survey.
+Optus Glean provides fixed monthly pricing after a site survey.

 What should a cleaning contract SLA include?